Relationships (romantic and otherwise)

 A bit of cultural commentary

 Human beings can boast a long list of miraculous accomplishments.
-Most notably they are in the fields of science, medicine, exploration, the arts and literature, to name but a few.
-It is in contrast with these accomplishments that our lack of collective accomplishment in the areas of inter-personal relationships can seem staggeringly small.
+Most notably they are in the fields of science, medicine, exploration, the arts, and literature, to name but a few.
+It is in contrast with these accomplishments that our lack of collective accomplishment in the areas of interpersonal relationships can seem staggeringly small.
 With some wonderful exceptions (all of which should be seen, shared and celebrated), we’re bad at being with one another.
-We’re not so good at building, giving, compromising and collaborating.
+We’re not so good at building, giving, compromising, and collaborating.

 Getting better at building relationships in therapy